polkadot-fellows/RFCs/text/0022-adopt-encointer-runtime.md

 ## Stakeholders

-* Fellowship: streamlined reviews of system chain runtime upgrades
+* Fellowship: Will continue to take upon them the review and auditing work for the Encointer runtime, but the process is streamlined with other system chains and therefore less time-consuming compared to the separate repo and CI process we currently have.
 * Kusama Network: Tokenholders can easily see the changes of all system chains in one place.
 * Encointer Association: Further decentralization of the Encointer Network necessities like devops.
 * Encointer devs: Being able to work directly in the Fellowship runtimes repo to streamline and synergize with other developers.